Everything You Need to Get a Birth Certificate

 • Birthplace, including the city, county, and hospital if applicable

-• Parents’ full names, including mother’s maiden name
+• Parents’ full names, including the mother’s maiden name

 • Parents’ birthplaces